top of page

 Any objections?

 Again, I don’t think this is a common area of interview advice, however, put in the right way I think this question can be a good strategic, assertive move.
-It again would come near to the end and would go something like: “I am very confident that I can meet all the requirements of the role, so do you have any questions or concerns?”
+It would come near the end and would go something like: “I am very confident that I can meet all the requirements of the role, so do you have any questions or concerns?”
 If you are going to ask this, make sure you are ready to answer, address perceived issues, and hopefully overcome them.

 The interviewers are also hoping that you are going to do well.
-So everyone is on the same side in that respect.
-My advice in short (as candidates who have worked with me will likely recall), is:
+So, everyone is on the same side in that respect.
+My advice, in short (as candidates who have worked with me will likely recall), is:

 • Be prepared